-3. Deficit Net Position in Individual Funds
+4. Deficit Net Position in Individual Funds

 The University reported an unrestricted net position which included a deficit in the current funds - unrestricted as shown below.
-This deficit can be attributed to the full recognition of long-term liabilities (i.e., compensated absences payable, other postemployment benefits payable, and net pension liabilities) in the current unrestricted funds.
+This deficit can be attributed to the full recognition of long-term liabilities (i.e., compensated absences payable, OPEB payable, and net pension liabilities) in the current unrestricted funds.